1967 Penny Value Checker: Errors List, “SMS” & No Mint Mark Worth

 2003 - Present

-The Most Valuable 1967 Penny Chart reveals fascinating insights into what makes certain Lincoln cents worth thousands of dollars.
+The Most Valuable 1967 Penny Chart reveals what makes certain Lincoln cents worth thousands of dollars.

-The chart-topping specimen, a 1967 SMS SP CAM 68, commands an impressive $5,581 – nearly 560,000 times its face value.
-This extraordinary premium reflects the perfect storm of rarity, condition, and special designations that collectors prize most.
+The chart-topping specimen — a 1967 SMS SP CAM 68 — commanded $5,581 at Heritage Auctions on June 4, 2014.
+That is nearly 560,000 times its face value, a figure that reflects the perfect storm of rarity, elite condition, and the coveted Cameo designation.

 Also Read: Lincoln Wheat Penny Value (1909-1958)